FSB, Street No. 22, Punjab, Pakistan

 It is possible that you will use a traditional rectal thermometer to check your cat’s temperature.
 Most cats will not tolerate having something inserted into their tails without a fight, so this is a job that requires at least two people.
 Be sure to apply plenty of lubricant to the end before inserting the recommended 1 to 2 inches.
 If using a digital thermometer, wait for the device to beep when the temperature has been reached.
 If you don’t want to risk an inaccurate reading, you should wait about 2 minutes.
 Or, you could use an animal-specific thermometer.

-A thermometer that can be inserted into your cat’s ear is another option, and it’s likely to be much less stressful for the cat or cat’s parents.
+A thermometer that can be inserted into your cat’s ear is another option, and it’s likely to be much less stressful for the cat or the cat’s parents.
 Ear thermometers for animals are also commercially available.

 You should get in the habit of taking your healthy cat’s temperature regularly.
 If she ever develops health problems, you will have something to compare to.